Grace Park (actress)

 Grace Park (born March 14, 1974) is an American-Canadian actress and model, known for her roles in the science-fiction series Battlestar Galactica, as Shannon Ng in the Canadian teen soap opera series Edgemont, as Officer Kono Kalakaua in the police procedural Hawaii Five-0, and as Katherine Kim in A Million Little Things.

 Early life

-Born in Los Angeles, Park moved with her family to Canada when she was 22 months old.
+Born in Los Angeles to Korean parents, Park moved with her family to Canada when she was 22 months old.
 She was raised in the Vancouver neighbourhood of Kerrisdale.
-Park was born to Korean parents.
 She graduated from Magee Secondary School in 1992 and holds a degree in psychology from the University of British Columbia.